muammar/awesome/README.md

 This does not need Gnome-shell anymore.
 As a personal preference, I like gnome-terminal, and nm-applet and that's why I have added them to my rc.lua.
-Thus, there are only two required components (polkit-gnome-authentication-agent-1 if nm-applet is used).
-`xfce4-power-manager` is capable of making work most of the hotkeys.
+Thus, there are only two required components (polkit-gnome-authentication-agent-1 if nm-applet is used, and gnome-settings-daemon if using gnome-terminal).  `xfce4-power-manager` is capable of making work most of the hotkeys.
 As I have a macbook pro, the keyboard backlight needed other little program in order to work.
 I'll be adding them little by little.
+As for gnome-settings-daemon, this is for avoid loosing the contrast of active tabs in gnome-terminal.
+Apparently, there is another way to avoid this problem of the contrast.
+If I found a solution I'll update this.

 As for the background, I have decided for the moments set it from theme.lua, I hope I can set it later from my rc.lua.